List of current non-sovereign African monarchs: Cameroon

 Cameroon's traditional authorities are split into first, second, and third degree chiefdoms.
 First degree chiefdoms contain at least two second degree chiefdoms, while second degree chiefdoms contain at least two third degree chiefdoms.
 Third degree chiefdoms generally contain only a village, small rural area or a small part of an urban centre.
 Some leaders are from ancient, pre-colonial lineages, while others are appointed by political leaders.
 The extent of authority between traditional authorities varies.

 There are around 79 first degree chiefdoms, 875 second degree chiefdoms, and 12,582 third degree chiefdoms.

 Ghana

 The Constitution of the Republic of Ghana establishes the rule of traditional leaders, as well as a National House of Chiefs.
 All traditional leaders are registered with the National House of Chiefs as well as with the eleven Regional Houses of Chiefs, in accordance with the Chieftaincy (Membership of Regional Houses of Chiefs) Instrument, as published in the Gazette.

 Nigeria

 For a full list of the extant Nigerian traditional states and their rulers, see List of Nigerian traditional states.

-Although Nigeria's traditional monarchs are legally recognized (by way of the numerous Chiefs' Laws), they don't currently have a constitutional role in the country.
+Although Nigeria's traditional monarchs are legally recognized (by way of the numerous Chiefs' Laws), they do not currently have a constitutional role in the country.